dougburks/ohmydebn-docs/docs/desktop-effects.md

 If you would like to disable desktop effects:

-- go to System Settings
+- go to the [Cinnamon menu](cinnamon-menu.md) and select System Settings
 - click Effects
 - click the slider next to `Desktop and window effects` to disable